 Aside from our regular games and activities, we plan several special events to build a community where youth can be honest about what they think and feel.
 These include our annual Winter Retreat, Labor Day Retreat, camping and beach trips, our Christmas party, and Urban Plunge.
 The coronavirus pandemic has put a hold on some of these events, but we plan to resume as soon as it is safe to do so.

-In addition, we are launching our high school mentor groups, where high schoolers can connect monthly in 2 on 2 meetings with adult volunteer mentors.
+In addition, high school youth participate in mentor groups where high schoolers connect monthly in two on two meetings with adult volunteer mentors.

 Youth ministry thrives on healthy relationships between adults and teenagers.
 Our youth leaders and mentors strive to be the kind of adults with whom our youth discuss questions of faith, and the challenges that face teens in a digitally connected world: bullying, sexting, dating, family challenges, difficult friendships, suicide, abuse, and much more.
 We also understand, however, that interactions between teenagers and adults hold the potential for abuse.
 We grieve the stories of adults who betrayed their positions of trust and are now infamous for hurting teens.